sensor-dream/APIVOF/guidelines/list-info/o-packs-in-system-fedora-34.md

 <summary>orca</summary>

 ```
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : Assistive technology for people with visual impairments
+Short desc    : Assistive technology for people with visual impairments
 URL          : https://wiki.gnome.org/Projects/Orca
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : Orca is a screen reader that provides access to the graphical desktop via
+Descript     : Orca is a screen reader that provides access to the graphical desktop via
              : user-customizable combinations of speech and/or braille.
 Orca works with
              : applications and toolkits that support the assistive technology service
              : provider interface (AT-SPI), e.g. the GNOME desktop.